DMR usage notes

 Reflectors on the BrandMeister Network

-Reflectors will be turned off on the BrandMeister Network by the end of 2020.
+Reflectors have been turned off on the BrandMeister Network since 2020.
 Most servers already have them disabled.
 Use talkgroups instead.

 Advices for hotspot usage